TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

   - You set the AutoSum setting by row.
 Thus some rows can be on, and others can be off.

+- Apply Net Worth rules: Default OFF.
+When enabled, selected accounts will have Moneydance's 'include in net worth' flag checked, and this will determine whether that account's balance will actually be included.
+                         In other words, accounts selected for inclusion in this row's balance may be ignored / excluded anyway if this setting is enabled and the account is flagged to be excluded from NW.
+                         When enabling this setting, you still must select all accounts to be considered in the picklist If you enable this feature and then revert to an older version of Moneydance, then this setting will simply be ignored, perhaps giving different results. (enabled from MD2024.3(5204) onwards).

+                         ** NOTE: this setting will force parallel balances to be calculated for that row... rows with this setting enabled may be slower to calculate than by using other means.

 - Override Balance asof Date:  Allows you to obtain the balance asof a specified date.
         - Includes all transactions / balances up to, and including, the selected balance asof date When selected, the balance asof date options are enabled.
 Here you select the automatic asof end date,